tairasoul/YADMB/README.md

 # discord-music-bot
 a music bot because why not

+started in december 2022, this is one of the projects i've been working on the longest.

+if you encounter any problems or have any suggestions, open an issue.

+if you want a different, probably more stable music bot, check out [jagrosh's music bot](https://github.com/jagrosh/MusicBot)

 # how to use

 simply install all the required packages, change your-token to your bot's token in config.json, and run node dist/bot